Double-crested cormorant

 Is the cormorant a threat to commercial poultry operations because it carries Newcastle Disease?

-While it is theoretically possible for Newcastle Disease to be transmitted to poultry, Newcastle Disease in poultry operations in the past was spread primarily by humans who transported the disease in live birds, equipment, poultry products, and poultry feed.
-During the outbreak of Newcastle Disease in cormorants at Marsh Lake in western Minnesota in 1992 and at outbreaks recorded in 2012, no Minnesota farms were affected because effective farm biosecurity measures are routinely in place and there was no spread to poultry operations.
+While it is theoretically possible for Newcastle Disease to be transmitted to poultry, past spread of the disease in poultry operations was primarily caused by humans who transported the disease in live birds, equipment, poultry products, and poultry feed.
+Minnesota has never had a case of Newcastle Disease in poultry.
+Effective farm biosecurity measures are important to protecting poultry from disease.

 Does the guano deposited at a cormorant nesting colony pose a public health risk?